-ISD is therefore seeking implementing partner(s) who can play a lead role in engaging violence prevention actors, including civil society, county governments, and national government including security services and criminal justice system actors.
-It is anticipated that successful bidders will already play a key role in the County Engagement Forums (CEFs) and be able to convene large groups of stakeholders, including national authorities such as the National Counter Terrorism Centre (NCTC) as well as reach grassroots, including in the interiors of the target counties.
+ISD is therefore seeking an implementing partner who can play a lead role in engaging violence prevention actors, including civil society, county governments, and national government including security services and criminal justice system actors.
+It is anticipated that successful bidder will already play a key role in the County Engagement Forum (CEF) and be able to convene large groups of stakeholders, including national authorities such as the National Counter Terrorism Centre (NCTC) as well as reach grassroots, including in the interiors of the county.